gc185156-ncr/aweconfig/README.md

 # Awesome Config
-This config is essentially a heavily modified version of [Javacafe01's config](https://github.com/JavaCafe01/awedots)
+This config is essentially a heavily modified version of [Javacafe01's config](https://github.com/JavaCafe01/dotfiles).
+While almost everything has been touched and modified, his dotfiles were a tremendous help in getting me started with awesome in general.

 ## Clone